polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/01 - Introduction.md

 The above example has 7 _"nodes"_ in total, where 3 of the nodes are children of some other node.
 If you add two consecutive spaces (SP) on a new line, you open up the children node hierarchy of the node above it, and you can add children to the above node.
+For a more detailed explanation about Hyperlambda's syntax, please refer to the _"Plugins"_ documentation, and more specifically its _"p5.hyperlambda"_ section.

 ### External articles and references